 - Not necessarily.
-Though they are mostly brewed without wheat, it’s still safer to bet on tamari sauce that has a certified gluten free label on them.
-Especially if you have celiac disease or gluten hypersensitivity.
-It is very unlikely that tamari sauce use ingredients that has gluten in it, but it’s better to be sure.
+Though they are mostly brewed without wheat, it’s still safer to bet on tamari sauce that has a certified gluten-free label on them, especially if you have celiac disease or gluten hypersensitivity.
+It is very unlikely that tamari sauce uses gluten in it, but it’s better to be sure and check the ingredients.

-- Yes there is a gluten free soy sauce.
-I know it may be confusing, but both variants come in gluten free option.
-The main difference is: gluten free tamari is 100% made from soybeans while gluten free soy sauce’s main ingredients are soybeans and rice (some brands uses corn starch) to replace wheat.
+- Yes, there is a gluten-free soy sauce.
+I know it may be confusing, but both variants come in gluten-free options.
+The main difference is that gluten-free tamari is 100% made from soybeans, while gluten-free soy sauce’s main ingredients are soybeans and rice (some brands use corn starch) to replace wheat.
 Another distinctive feature is their taste difference.

-That being said, sometimes brands also label their tamari sauce as ‘gluten free soy sauce’.
-So to differentiate, just remember that tamari sauce is usually 100% soy-based while regular soy sauce is not.
+That said, sometimes brands also label their tamari sauce as ‘gluten-free soy sauce.’
+So to differentiate, remember that tamari sauce is usually 100% soy-based while regular soy sauce is not.